Installing Smart Flows Server On Premise

 2. Update the following parameters according to your setup.

-sample.user.password: choose a password for your first login (It will be changed at the initial project setup).
+#Choose a password for your first login with the native admin user (It will be changed at the initial project setup)

-For on-premise clients, we recommend adding the following to ensure secure token handling during setup.
+For on-premise clients, we recommend adding the following so that users are not logged out whenever the server restarts.
 Use table below for guidance on creating and setting the JWT tokens.

 Configuration screen showing JWT token settings in Smart Flows